oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 * Lower case m looks like an incomplete 8 on its side.
 * The letter w has four lines forming it's shape.
 * The letter o looks like a 0.
-* The letter u looks like a v.
+* The letter u looks like a rounded v.
-* The letter j sounds like g.
+* The letter j sound is sometimes made by the letter g.
-* The letter x mainly starts with a "k" sound.
-* The letter y is unassigned and dosen't change the number value of a word.
+* The letters x and y are unassigned and don't change the number value of a word.

-## Majoric character positions
+### Majoric character positions

 ```
 1  2  3  4  5  6  7  8  9  0
 a  b  c  d  e  f  g  h  i  s
 t  p  k  w  l  v  r  m  n  z
       q        u  j        o
-      x
 ```

 ## Majoric - Basic Word Rules

+1. Double letters are disregarded when not pronounced separately (e.g call - 35,
+   midday - 811)
-1. When a consonant grouping occurs that modifies the sound of the initial letter (e.g. br, ck, cl, gr, ll, mm, sh, st, ...), only the first letter is significant.
-Thus the word "ball" encodes 21 (not 211) and the word "crash" encodes number 30 (not 3708).
+1. When a consonant grouping occurs within a syllable, that modifies the sound of the initial letter, only the first letter is significant (e.g. "crash" encodes 30, not 3708).
+The second consonant will commonly be one of (h, l, r, t, w).
+Most of the time these occur at the start of word or a syllable. e.g. bl, br, ch, cl, cr, dr, fl, fr, gr, ph, pl, pr, sh, sl, st, sw, th, tr, tw, wh, wr.
+Other combinations are sm, ck.
+Or for "mostly" the end of syllable ct, ng, nt, rd, rt.
-2. Vowels, a e i o u, are significant, but, only when they start a word and, in most cases, only the first vowel. (e.g age is 17, not 175).
+1. Vowels, a e i o u, are significant, but, only when they start a word and, in most cases, only the first vowel. (e.g age is 17, not 175).

-Note: Rule 1 evens out the spread of words for the second digit.
+Note: Rule 2 evens out the spread of words for the second digit.

 ## Majoric - Advanced Word Rules

-3. Pluralising a noun will change the number encoding.
-For example if you are visualising a cat vs a number of cats. (i.e. cat is 31 and cats is 310)
+These are optional.

-4. Prefixes starting with "un" are very common and treated as a single 6.
+3. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
 Thus "unify" is encoded as 696 and "unborn" is encoded as 627.
-5. Prefixes starting with "in" are very common and treated as a single 9.
+1. Prefixes starting with "in" are very common and treated as a single 9.
 The letter after the prefix is significant.
 Thus "inability" is encoded as 91251.
+1. Phonetic changes: If a letter grouping sounds like a completley different letter grouping, change it (e.g. phone sounds like fone, city sounds like sity, sign sounds like sine).

 ## Majoric - Name, Action, Object Rules (for 2 digit numbers)

-5. Names are created in the same ways as the Dominic system, with the first letter of the names (i.e. first and last name) representing a one digit number (and thus a two digit number when combined).
+7. Names are created in the same ways as the Dominic system, with the first letter of the names (i.e. first and last name) representing a one digit number (and thus a two digit number when combined).
-6. Actions and objects are created in a similar way as the Major system, but with words of any length.
+1. Actions and objects are created in a similar way as the Major system, but with words of any length.
 Only the first two significant letters are used, when actions and objects are being associated with a person representing a two digit number (as is the case in the example below).

-## Generating Names
+### Generating Names

 [Generate Names by initials](http://peoplebyinitials.com/p/dominic-number-memory-system)